eneiman18/pedagogy/weekly-learning-goals/week-15.md

 - Get JavaScript running in the browser
 - Define the DOM
 - Understand the basics of DOM manipulation
-- Set up your web page to include jQuery
-- See how jQuery syntax is different than plain JS
-- Utilize jQuery selectors to manipulate the DOM

 ## Comprehension Questions